andres-fr/qt-opencv-cpp/README.md

     return app.exec();
 }
 ```
 4. QT projects are best compiled via `qmake`.
-Qmake requires a `<PROJECT>.pro` file, which can look like this:
+Qmake requires a `<PROJECT>.pro` project file, which can look like this:

 ```
 SOURCES += <SOURCE>.cpp
+HEADERS += design.h
 CONFIG += c++11
 TARGET = <BINARY_NAME>
 QT += widgets

 ```

-5. Run `qmake project.pro && make && ./<BINARY_NAME>` to premake, make and run the GUI.
+5. Run `qmake <PROJECT>.pro && make && ./<BINARY_NAME>` to premake, make and run the GUI.
 It should open the designed window.
 Done!

+For the webcam project, this can be compressed in the following actions:

+1. run `designer DESIGN.ui` and make the desired changes
+2. include `design.h` and a proper main function in `WEBCAM.cpp` with the desired functionality.
+3. make all and run with: `uic -o design.h DESIGN.ui && echo -e "SOURCES += WEBCAM.cpp\nHEADERS += design.h\nCONFIG += c++11\nTARGET = webcam\nQT += widgets" > webcam.pro && qmake webcam.pro && make && ./webcam`

 ## FURTHER DO: